Anushkaingh27/CodSoft-WebDevlopment-task--3/README.md

 **HTML (HyperText Markup Language):**

  1.Defines the structure and content of the web calculator.
  2.Uses elements like <div>, <button>, and <input> to create the interface.

 **CSS (Cascading Style Sheets):**

- 1.Styles the calculator to make it visually appealing and user-friendly. s
+ 1.Styles the calculator to make it visually appealing and user-friendly.
  2.Manages layout, colors, spacing, and responsiveness.

 **JavaScript:**